Signed in as:

 Your accommodation is provided by the dog friendly, 4* & 5* Church Farm Cottages, located in Garton on the Wolds where you can choose to have your own one or two bedroomed cottage, or share with up to 3 other people.
 Whilst the cottages provide fully equipped kitchens and dining spaces, our holidays also include a welcome supper and celebratory meal at the end, as well as tea and cake at the finish of the walking days.

-We work with independent pubs, tearooms and coffee shops in the Yorkshire Wolds to provide refreshments as part of our holidays and organise additional tours and visits to attractions within our walking programmes for you to enjoy.
+We work with independent pubs, tearooms and coffee shops in the Yorkshire Wolds to provide some refreshments as part of our holidays and organise, if desired, additional talks and suggest visits to attractions for you to enjoy.
 All of your transport to and from the start and finish of the walks, plus a themed welcome basket and treats for your best dog friend are also part of the package.

 Friday 17th April - Arrival - welcome cheese and wine supper

-Saturday 18th April - Fridaythorpe Round - 7.8 miles - Starting at one of the key points along the Yorkshire Wolds Way, in Fridaythorpe, our walk includes Wave and Time, one of the WANDER art installations, as well as historic dew ponds and glorious views across five different D
+Saturday 18th April - Fridaythorpe Round - 7.8 miles - Starting at one of the key points along the Yorkshire Wolds Way National Trail , in Fridaythorpe, our walk includes Wave and Time, one of the WANDER art installations, as well as historic dew ponds, and glorious views across

 Friday 17th April - Arrival - welcome cheese and wine supper

-Saturday 18th April - Fridaythorpe Round - 7.8 miles - Starting at one of the key points along the Yorkshire Wolds Way, in Fridaythorpe, our walk includes Wave and Time, one of the WANDER art installations, as well as historic dew ponds and glorious views across five different Dales.
-On our return we can also visit St Mary's church - one of the 18 renovated by the Sykes family in the 1800s.
-Afterwards enjoy afternoon tea at Sledmere House, and tour the gardens (additional cost) or return to Church Farm Cottages for a cuppa!
+Saturday 18th April - Fridaythorpe Round - 7.8 miles - Starting at one of the key points along the Yorkshire Wolds Way National Trail , in Fridaythorpe, our walk includes Wave and Time, one of the WANDER art installations, as well as historic dew ponds, and glorious views across five different Dales.
+On our return if we have time we will visit St Mary's church - one of the 18 renovated by the Sykes family in the 1800s.
+Then return to Church Farm Cottages for a cuppa and to put your feet up!
+Saturday evening - relax and do your own thing!

 Sunday 19th April - 5 Dales (from Millington Dale) - 6.2 miles - another five glorious dales to explore affording stunning views from rolling hilltops to the valley bottoms of Nettle, Frendal, Tun, Horse and Pasture Dales.
-Followed by a two-course evening meal at the cosy Gait Inn in Millington, with home cooked, locally sourced food and hand-pulled beers.
+The walk also includes sections of two stunning Trails - The Chalkland and Yorkshire Wolds Ways.
+Followed by a two-course meal at the cosy Gait Inn in Millington, with home cooked, locally sourced food and hand-pulled beers.

 Monday 20th April - Departure